AustinmJoseph/AD-Setup/README.md

 <h2>Domain Setup </h2>

-First lets set up the domain controller.
-I went to azure, created my resource group and named it AD-LAb.
-I also created a seperate virtual network called ABV-Lab.
-Then create a virtual machine named DC-1 and had it image Windows Werver 2022, put it in the virtual network we just made.
-Then go into DC-1's network settins and set its ip address to static.
-Create another virtual machine, make sure to image this virtual machine with regular Windows 10 not server and make sure the subnet is the same.
-Get DC-1's Public ip address and sign into it, to disable the fire wall.
-I disabled the domain, private, and public profile firewalls.
-Then change Client-1's DNS ipconfig to DC-1's ip and restart Client-1 sign into it.
-AFter I signed into client one I tested to make sure client one could ping the domain controller, to double check use the ipconfig by using "ipconfig/all" to see the output DNS was the domain controllers private IP.
+First, let’s set up the domain controller.

+I went to Azure, created a resource group, and named it AD-Lab.
+I also created a separate virtual network called ABV-Lab.
+Then, I created a virtual machine named DC-1, selected Windows Server 2022 as the image, and placed it in the virtual network we just created.

+Next, I went into DC-1’s network settings and set its IP address to static.

+After that, I created another virtual machine, ensuring it was imaged with regular Windows 10 (not Server) and that it was on the same subnet.

+I then retrieved DC-1’s public IP address, signed into it, and disabled the firewall.
+I disabled the Domain, Private, and Public profile firewalls.

+Then, I changed Client-1’s DNS configuration to use DC-1’s IP address, restarted Client-1, and signed into it.

+After signing into Client-1, I tested connectivity to ensure it could ping the domain controller.
+To double-check, I ran “ipconfig /all” to verify that the DNS server was set to DC-1’s private IP address.

 ![ade1](https://github.com/user-attachments/assets/34c65dcb-8407-45da-9886-8085c1cb303b)
 ![a2](https://github.com/user-attachments/assets/b01629df-7494-425b-b2f7-10f8d5da7119)